mikbe/commandable/README.markdown

 ## To Do

-Still working on:
+Still working on for this version:

 * Example app.
+It will be in the release version but I want to release a beta so I can test the gem via RubyGems.

 ###Next version:

 * Massive refactoring.
 * Reorganize docs to be more logical and less the result of my scribblings as I develop.
-* Method aliases cleanly added.
+* Try to see if I can figure out how to trap aliases without without an additional `command` use
-* Better formatting of help instructions, the existing one is uglier than sin.
+* Better formatting of help instructions, the existing one is fairly ugly.
-* Use the first line of comments below `command` as the description text.
+* Use comments below `command` as the description text so you don't have to repeat yourself to get RDoc to give you docs for your functions.
+* Clean up RSpecs.
+I'm doing too many ugly tests of internal state instead of specifying behavior.
+* Allow sorting of commands alphabetically or by priority

 ###Future versions:

+* Accepting your suggestions...
 * Make the help/usage directions format available to programmers without having to hack the code.
 * More edge case testing.
-* Look at adding ability to save instances across method calls.
-* Look at ability to inject instances into the method execution queue.
-* Allow optional parameters values to be reloaded so changing verbose_parameters makes the command list change. (**very** low priority)
+* Allow optional parameters values to be reloaded so changing things like verbose_parameters makes the command list change. (**very** low priority)

 .